-The University is committed to providing a safe, secure, and ethical working and learning environment.
-The University is striving for a community where open, honest communications are the expectation, not the exception.
-The University relies on you to speak up if you believe you have observed unethical, illegal, or suspicious behavior.
+The University of Nebraska at Omaha is committed to providing a safe, secure, and ethical learning and working environment.

+The University of Nebraska Omaha (UNO) is striving for a community where open, honest communications are the expectation, not the exception.
+UNO relies on you to speak up if you believe you have observed unethical, illegal, concerning, or suspicious behavior.
+Some of the university's reporting options have been included on this page.